vanderpatrick/Skate-World/README.md

 # Features :

-The Features were designed to distinguish each area with ease so the user can explore the site instinctively
+The Features were designed to distinguish each area with ease so the user can explore the site instinctively.

 - Navigation bar
     - The navigation bar is featured on all 3 pages being responsive for big medium and small devices.